This post may contain affiliate links. Please see my full disclosure for details.

 How Do I Store Carrot Cake?

 This cake will last for up to 4 days covered and stored at room temperature in an airtight container.

 It will also freeze very well, so if you have any leftovers just pop them in the freezer for up to 3 weeks.
 Just thaw when you’re in the mood for this decadent Carrot Cake Bundt Cake!

 Tips and Tricks for Making Carrot Cake Bundt Cake (with Cheesecake Filling):

-- To cover without disturbing the glaze on top place a few toothpicks in the top and sides of the cake, then place cling wrap over the cake and tops of the toothpicks — this keeps the cling from touching the frosting
+To cover without disturbing the glaze on top place a few toothpicks on the top of the cake and on the sides, then place cling wrap over the cake and tops of the toothpicks inserted into the cake.
+This keeps the cling from touching the frosting.

 Get More Cake Recipes!